Sometimes employers include 'exclusivity clauses' in contracts. These clauses are to stop a worker from either:

 By law (Employment Rights Act 1996), if someone is on a zero-hours contract, their employer must not:

-• dismiss them for working for more than one employer – but only those legally classed as an employee can claim unfair dismissal
+- dismiss them for working for more than one employer – this could be an unfair dismissal

 If someone earns below the lower earnings limit

-From 5 December 2022, the law banning the use of exclusivity clauses also applies to employees and workers whose weekly income is below or equivalent to the lower earnings limit (LEL).
+The law banning the use of exclusivity clauses also applies when someone's weekly income is below or equivalent to the lower earnings limit (LEL).

-The government sets this limit each tax year.
-The lower earnings limit for 6 April 2023 to 5 April 2024 is £123 per week.
+The government sets the lower earnings limit each tax year.
+The lower earnings limit for 6 April 2024 to 5 April 2025 is £123 per week.
+From 6 April 2025, the lower earnings limit will be £125 per week.

 If you have any questions about the lower earnings limit, contact HM Revenue and Customs (HMRC).